Ticket (admission)

-Members of the public can buy a ticket at a ticket window or counter, called a box office in the entertainment industry (this term is also used for the total receipts), or in some cases online or by telephone.
-The ticket check may also be located at the box office, or it may be elsewhere.
-Tickets may also be available from resellers, which typically are commercial enterprises that purchase tickets in bulk and resell them to members of the public, adding a surcharge; consumers buy from resellers for reasons of convenience and availability.
-The convenience factor relates to being able to obtain tickets locally and being able to make alternate selections on the spot, if the preferred performance is not available.
-The availability factor relates to the fact that all tickets may have been sold out at the box office, requiring the purchaser to either obtain tickets from the reseller, or not to attend the event (or at least not see the particular performance of choice).
+Members of the public can buy a ticket at a ticket window or counter, called a box office in the entertainment industry (this term also refers to total receipts), or online or by telephone.
+Tickets may also be sold by resellers, commercial entities that purchase tickets in bulk and resell them to the public with a surcharge.
+Consumers use resellers for convenience and availability, especially when primary tickets are sold out.

-Sometimes, for some bus or train journeys, both free or allocated seating are available, typically with an increased charge for a reserved seat.
-On some conveyances, a passenger with a free seating ticket on a bus or train carries the risk of having to stand.
-In contrast, in an arena, cinema, or theatre, a free seating ticket means that a seat is guaranteed, just not a specific one.
+On some bus or train journeys, both free and reserved seating are available, typically with an extra charge for a reserved seat.
+With free seating, passengers may have to stand on crowded services.
+In contrast, in arenas, cinemas, or theatres, free seating guarantees a seat, but not a specific one.

-Paper or card is generally used, although plastic may be used instead for durability.
-Some have a barcode or magnetic stripe for keeping simple data stored on them; higher end tickets include chips that store more data and prevent counterfeiting.
+Paper or card is generally used, although plastic may be used for durability.
+Some tickets include a barcode or magnetic stripe for storing data; higher-end tickets may include chips that store more data and help prevent counterfeiting.